 This year was a milestone birthday for our girl and there was no escaping a hull condition survey to keep our boat properly and comprehensively insured.
 For our own peace of mind too we wanted an ultrasound check to ensure that whatever electrical problems had plagued the hull in her very early life had not returned.

 Into the dock we went on a Saturday morning in February and our surveyor arrived just as the water receded from the dock.
-Much to our relief the first sight of the hull below the waterline in four and half years was very good, despite having delayed blacking to coincide with the thirty-year survey.
+Much to our relief the first sight of the hull below the waterline in four and half years was very good, despite having delayed blacking to coincide with the 30-year survey.
 Even as the last of the water was pumped from the dock, pressure washing and the hull survey commenced.
-It’s amazing how much water weed and wildlife like mussels you find stuck to the hull and it takes some effort to get it off!
+It’s amazing how much water weed and wildlife, like mussels, you find stuck to the hull and it takes some effort to get it off.

-On this occasion we used a new bitumen water based paint instead of a traditional bitumen paint.
-We always try and get at least five coats on and below the waterline and at least two above the water line.
-The new paint allowed us to do eight coats below the water line and four above over four days before we had to stop painting and allow drying time.
-It will be interesting to see how it lasts the next time our boat is out of the water.
+On this occasion we used a new bitumen water-based paint instead of a traditional bitumen paint.
+We always try and get at least five coats on below the waterline and at least two above the water line.
+The new paint allowed us to do eight coats below the water line and four above over the course of four days, before we had to stop painting and allow drying time.
+It will be interesting to see how it has lasted the next time our boat is out of the water.

 Late on our final night at the yard it was time to flood the dock again so as to be ready to leave the following morning.
 It’s a relief when the hard work is over, but you do still worry whether the paint is sufficiently dry and whether or not you are going to scrape it off again once you leave the safety of the dock.
 As the water rises the boat’s running gear slowly disappears from view and she seems to come alive again on contact with the water.

 Our boating team bring you news of their work across our network, as well as the stories of boaters they meetSee more blogs from this author